alalkamys/code-migration-assistant/README.md

 ### `targetBranch` (Optional)

-- **Description**: Specifies the target branch for the pull request.
+- **Description**: Specifies the target branch on which the replacements will occur and will be the source branch for your pull requests.
 - **Fields**:
   - `name` (required): Name of the target branch.
   - `from` (Optional): Source branch from which the target branch is created.